How to Cool Down a MacBook?

 1. Remove the power cable from your Mac computer.

-2. Press and hold the Power button on your Mac for 10 seconds.
+2. Press and hold the Power button for 10 seconds and then release the Power button.

 Press and hold the Power button on Mac for 10 Sec.

-2. Plug the power cable to your Mac computer.
+1. Plug the power cable into your Mac computer.

 10. Check for Malware

-Malware often runs in the background without your knowledge, consuming system resources such as CPU and memory.
+Malware often runs in the background silently, consuming system resources such as CPU and memory.
 These resource-intensive processes can put a strain on your Mac, leading to increased heat generation.

 To check for malware on your Mac, you can follow these steps: